exis-io/exis-io.github.io/pages/tutorials/ionic/UserStorage.md

 ```
 $riffle.login()
 ```
-attempts to login and connect a user to Exis and loads any user data into the `$riffle.User` object if successful.
+attempts to login and connect a user to Exis and loads any user data into the `$riffle.user` object if successful.
-Read about the `$riffle.User` [here](/pages/tutorials/ionic/UserStorage.md#user-object-and-user-storage).
+Read about the `$riffle.user` [here](/pages/tutorials/ionic/UserStorage.md#user-object-and-user-storage).
 ```
 $riffle.login()
 ```
-returns a promise which on success is resolved with the `$riffle.User` object and rejected with an error string on failure.
+returns a promise which on success is resolved with the `$riffle.user` object and rejected with an error string on failure.
 In our app on successful login we call the **loggedIn** function and on error we again alert the user.
 In order to logout and disconnect the users session we can call:
 ```
-$riffle.User.leave()
+$riffle.user.leave()
 ```

 __NOTE__: On a successful login a `$riffle.open` message will also be broadcast throughout your entire app so that any services or controllers that might be listening can be notified of the login event.
-Similarly when the session is ended by calling `$riffle.User.leave()` a `$riffle.leave` message is broadcast. **See Example Below**
+Similarly when the session is ended by calling `$riffle.user.leave()` a `$riffle.leave` message is broadcast. **See Example Below**
 ```
 $scope.$on('$riffle.open', function() {
     //We are now logged in so we can do something here...